amanojha33/amanojha33/README.md

 ### Hi there，I'm Aman 🙋‍♂️

 - I have strong hands on iOS app development and python skills.
-Currently I am working on system programming and creating projects in C. Have a personal goal to write a complete distributed OS for IoT devices.
+Currently I am working on system programming and creating projects in C.
+- Maths and Quantum Computing are my passtime reads.
+- Hobbies are reading, cooking and travelling.